space-mvc/api-example/README.md

 as written here - https://www.php.net/manual/en/timezones.php

-You need to change the backslash to a dash to insert into the url like this
+You need to change the forward slash to a dash to insert into the url like this

 America-New_York

 instead of this

-America\New_York
+America/New_York